rodtheo/RLZI/README.md

 This should succeed :).

-MODIFY FOLLOWING SENTENCE.
-_Once that works, you can configure it yourself by copying `configs/config-test.yaml` to a new file and editing it._
+Once that works, you can configure it yourself by copying `configs/config-test.yaml` to a new file and editing it.

 ## Explanation of output files (_still to be changed_).